 McGaughey feels Dan hasn’t gotten the respect he deserves.
 “I think he’s kind of under-appreciated for what he’s done,” he says.
 “I can appreciate other people’s arguments, but I feel that after his career is over, people will begin to appreciate him.”

 All good horses know how to take care of themselves and conserve their energy on race days, and Dan is no exception.
 “He’ll sleep on and off,” McGaughey says.
 “Two years ago on Woodbine Mile day, he hung his head out the stall door and just rested it on the crossbar.
 Last year on the day of the Fourstardave, when the blacksmith came he had to check Dan’s shoes while he was lying down.

-7:20 – Dan was brought outside as blacksmith Bristin Green filed his shoes with a few last-minute touches.
+7:20 – Dan is brought outside as blacksmith Bristin Green files his shoes with a few last-minute touches.
 “We did him a couple of weeks ago, so I’m just tightening them up today to make sure everything is good going into the race,” Green says.
 “We just want to get over this hump and hope he comes back good and continues to have a safe recovery.
 He’s such a beautiful horse to work with; an absolute class act.”